 Never use garden soil for pot plants!

-If you’re a fan of peaty single malts, you’ll feel right at home with peat moss - a lightweight dead fibrous material that forms when mosses and other living material decompose in peat bogs.
+If you’re a fan of peaty single malts, you’ll feel right at home with peat moss, also known as coco peat - a lightweight dead fibrous material that forms when mosses and other living material decompose in peat bogs.
 The main benefit of peat is it holds several times its weight in moisture, and releases the moisture to the plants roots as needed.
 It also holds onto nutrients so that they aren’t rinsed out of the soil when you water the plant.

 Many growers tend to have a heavy hand when it comes to peat because it reduces watering requirements and increases plant performance and shelf-life.
 It works well as an additive for moisture loving plants like ferns, Calatheas, Marantas and Banana Plants

 However, beware of overwatering peat based potting soils.
 Peat should never be used alone.
 It should only be used as an additive to normal potting soil and with added perlite or pumice.
 Why?
 Too much peat can lead to waterlogged roots and a dense potting medium.
 There should never be more than 1/3 peat in the potting mix.

 Yes, if you've been wondering what those little white things are in your plant's soil its not styrofoam.
 If you’re using peat, you should use perlite.
 Perlite has a porous texture similar to popcorn with tiny air pockets.
 The air pockets help to channel away excess water from roots to prevent them from getting waterlogged, while its porosity enables roots to 'suck back the water' if they need.
 Perlite helps to better aerate the soil, reducing the chances of compaction and root rot.